minprog/platforms/data-structures/jaccard/contents.md

 ## Assignment

 We've written some code that computes the Jaccard index of two text files.

-You can download the code here: [jaccard.zip](jaccard.zip)
+First, accept the assignment on [Github Classroom](https://classroom.github.com/a/1TVdRzPh).
+Click on the green "Clone or download" button.
+Copy the "Clone with HTTPS" link to your clipboard (if familiar with SSH, you can use that instead). `cd` to a directory where you want to put your project and run

+    git clone repository_url jaccard

+where `repository_url` is the link you just copied from GitHub.
+You might be prompted for your GitHub username and password.

+Go ahead and run `cd jaccard` to enter your repository.

-You can run the code like this:
+You can run the program like so:

     $ python jaccard.py texts/cat.txt texts/cat2.txt
     Jaccard index of texts/cat.txt and texts/cat2.txt: 0.500